oaripay/ebsi-core-services/README.md

 - **all**.
 Reading: Returns the record with the most recent timestamp after all replicas have responded.
 The read operation will fail if a replica does not respond.
 Writing: A write must be written to the commit log and memory table on all replica nodes in the cluster for that row.
 - **localQuorum**.
 Reading: Returns the record with the most recent timestamp once a quorum of replicas in the current data center as the coordinator node has reported.
 Writing: A write must be written to the commit log and memory table on a quorum of replica nodes in the same data center as the coordinator node.
 Avoids latency of inter-data center communication.
 - **eachQuorum**.
 Reading: Returns the record once a quorum of replicas in each data center of the cluster has responded.
 Writing: Strong consistency.
 A write must be written to the commit log and memtable on a quorum of replica nodes in all data centers.
-- **serial**.
-Achieves linearizable consistency for lightweight transactions by preventing unconditional updates.
-- **localSerial**.
-Same as serial but confined to the data center.
-A write must be written conditionally to the commit log and memtable on a quorum of replica nodes in the same data center.
 - **localOne**.
 Similar to One but only within the DC the coordinator is in.

 For building, you can choose to build with Docker (recommended) or to build from source directly.